NOMIS & Science Young Explorer Award 2022 (up to $20,000)

 Alternatively, applicants have applied information gained in the life sciences—such as genome-wide association studies, brain imaging, cellular imaging, developmental biology or cellular senescence—to questions related to the collective or individual behavior of humans in the fields of psychology, economics, political science or sociology.

-- The Grand Prize Winner Receives: The Grand Prize winner will be awarded a cash prize in the amount of US $15,000, and be provided travel and accommodation to the award ceremony, if applicable.
+- The Grand Prize winner will be awarded a cash prize in the amount of US $15,000, and be provided travel and accommodation to the award ceremony, if applicable.
 Additionally, the Grand Prize winner is invited to present a proposal for funding to the NOMIS board, as well as receive a 5 year digital subscription to Science, and have their winning essay published in Science, in print and online.

-- Runner(s) Up Receives: Runner(s) Up will be awarded a cash prize in the amount of US$5,000, and be provided travel and accommodation to the award ceremony, if applicable.
-Additionally, the Runner(s) Up will receive a 5 year digital subscription to Science, and have their winning essay published in Science online.
+- Runner(s) Up will be awarded a cash prize in the amount of US$5,000, and be provided travel and accommodation to the award ceremony, if applicable.
+Additionally, the Runner(s) up will receive a 5 year digital subscription to Science, and have their winning essay published in Science online.

 The entrant must submit the following items: